dennislwm/pgbackup/README.md

 1. Database URL to backup
 2. Driver (either `local` or `S3`)
 3. Backup destination (a file path for `local` or a bucket name for `S3`)
+4. Schema (optional dump schema only, not data)

 ### Setting up PostgreSQL server